Behar. Words Hurt

 What are the friends of this sufferer thinking?
 Do they intend to heal or to harm?
 If they intend to heal, then what’s the problem?

 When we look at the examples articulated by the Rambam, we appreciate their common thread.
 They are united in the humiliation or shame that they might engender.
 People who have moved on in life, developed new identities, do not necessarily want to be reminded of their background (whether non-Jewish or non-observant).
 If someone is sick, they don’t need to be driven lower with the prospect that they have caused their own misfortune.
 Emotional hurt is real, and the Torah drives this home by drawing an equation between psychological injury, emotional pain, and financial damage.

 How so?
 This law emerge from a redundancy in the language of our parsha.
 We read:

-When you sell an item to your neighbor, or purchase from your neighbor, you shall not mistreat (exploit - tonu) one another.
+When you sell an item to your neighbor, or purchase from your neighbor, you shall not mistreat (abuse or exploit - tonu) one another.
 (25:14)